"

 Should West Ham stick with Potts and Spence?

-All United fans love it when one of their own come through the ranks and make it into the first team.
+All West Ham United fans love it when one of their own come through the ranks and make it into the first team.
 There have not been too many over the last few years that have been up to the batch we produced when Rio Ferdinand, Joe Cole and Michael Carrick all came through.

 Are you on Facebook?
 Excellent, so are we http://www.facebook.com/#!/pages/ForeverWestHamcom/200938616608282